Getting Started Edit

 Error Handling Edit

-The python SDK raises python.util.api_error.ApiError
+The python SDK raises python.util.api_error.ApiError in case of failure.

 import sdk.python.products